thoughtbox/sandfly-restrict/README.md

 Recent versions of Sandfly support the use of random binary names to reduce detection.
 If you use this feature, this script requires some tweaking of the regular expression matching (look for "botfly" within the script and take it from there).

-# new in version 1.40
+# new in version 1.5.0.4
-The script will start _/usr/lib/openssh/sftp-server_ if the host is configured to use internal-sftp in _/etc/sshd_config_.
-You may need to change this to reflect your setup.

-# whitelist the "user_ssh_authorized_keys_options_command_present"
-Since version 4.5.0 of Sandfly, an alert will be triggered for the above _authorized_keys_ example because "command=" is present.
-Your first order of business should either be to change _sshd_config_ (create a "Match" block for that user with a ForceCommand entry), or create a whitelist for the sha512sum of the _authorized_keys_ file.
+Since 5.0.4, Sandfly no longer uses sftp to copy the binary across, so all previous references to sftp have been removed.
+The versioning of this script now reflects the Sandfly version it supports.

 # compatibility
-This version has been tested to work with Sandfly v4.6.1, AKA "it works for me".
+This version has been tested to work with Sandfly version 5.0.4; AKA "it works for me".

 # end note
 I have no affiliation with Sandfly Security, Ltd.; I merely find the product interesting.